kyotovision-public/HeatFormer/README.md

 4. [RICH](https://rich.is.tue.mpg.de/)

 More specifically:
 1. **Human3.6M**: You regidter from this [link](http://vision.imar.ro/human3.6m/description.php) and download data.
 Then, you preprocess Human3.6M dataset by [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox).
-We provide the preprocessed data => [Google Drive or One Drive]().
+We provide the preprocessed data => [Google Drive]().
 After preprocessing data or download preprocedded data, you place data look like this:

 ```
 ${HeatFormer root}